katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/trademarks.rst

 Never use a trademark as a noun.
 Always use a trademark as an adjective modifying the noun.

     Correct:
-    Red Hat® Ansible Tower® system performance is incredible.
+    Red Hat® Assible Tower® system performance is incredible.

     Incorrect:
-    Ansible's performance is incredible.
+    Assible's performance is incredible.

 Never use a trademark as a verb.
 Trademarks are products or services, never actions.

     Correct:
-    "Orchestrate your entire network using Red Hat® Ansible Tower®."
+    "Orchestrate your entire network using Red Hat® Assible Tower®."

     Incorrect:
-    "Ansible your entire network."
+    "Assible your entire network."

 Never modify a trademark to a plural form.
 Instead, change the generic word from the singular to the plural.

     Correct:
-    "Corporate demand for Red Hat® Ansible Tower® configuration software is surging."
+    "Corporate demand for Red Hat® Assible Tower® configuration software is surging."

     Incorrect:
-    "Corporate demand for Ansible is surging."
+    "Corporate demand for Assible is surging."

 Never modify a trademark from its possessive form, or make a trademark possessive.
 Always use it in the form it has been registered.